Call Schedule

 Publishing

-Published schedules are visible to all residents in your program from their My Schedule page.
+- The published schedule is visible to all residents from their My Schedule page.